-The facility houses the hub for the West Point Tours, the Army West Point Gift Shop and is right next door to the Museum.
+The facility houses the hub for the West Point Tours, the Army West Point Gift Shop, as well as, the Cadet Experience Exhibit.

 Upon entering the facility, you are immediately greeted by a wall-to-ceiling window showcasing the magnificent view of the majestic Hudson River.
-The views are stunning!
+The views are stunning and mesmerizing!

-I went on a rainy day and I was still impressed by the view.
-So I can only imagine that it is more magnificent on a sunny day.
+I went on a rainy day and was still impressed by the view.
+So I can only imagine that it is magnificent on a sunny day.
 In other words, I really, really, liked it. ?

-Two panels sit alongside the windows and offer information of the importance of the Hudson River to our area.
 The Hudson River was not only instrumental as a passageway for merchants but also as a major player in times of battle.
 If the river could speak, I’m sure it’d have amazing stories to tell.

 The Visitors Center is also home to the West Point Cadet Experience Exhibit (more info below) and the West Point Official Gift Shop.
 This is where you will find the front desk and information for the West Point Tours (see below)

-Having a Marine Veteran as a hubby made the decision to take an afternoon to visit the West Point Museum an easy one.
+- My hubby is a Marine Veteran and this made the decision to take an afternoon to visit the West Point Military Museum an easy one.
 He is also a history geek, so this was a no-brainer.

 The Museum houses artifacts and equipment on 4 different levels.
 The galleries are filled to the brim with items dating back to the start of warfare in history.

-Where are they located in the Hudson Valley?
+Where in the Hudson Valley are they located?